goku057/shareid-nodejs/shareid/docs/index.md

 * In this project I faced database query issues.

 # Post management Feature
 * This feature helps to view the over-all information of a user.
-This feature was developed by Azizul Hakim (ID: 011181149).
+This feature was developed by Mohammad Mostafizur Rahman (ID: 011181140).

 ## Codes for this features
 ### Routes